microtrain/bootcamp/05-HTML/02-GitHubPages.md

 ```sh
 git push origin master
 ```
 [</> code](https://github.com/microtrain/microtrain.github.io/commit/eb9899ff31d1781498444289ab6561adb5b21bc2) Once you have committed and pushed your changes to master you will be ready to view your changes in both dev and production environments.
-Dev (aka local changes) is where you do your work and/or preview you work prior to making it available to the public.
+Dev (aka local changes) is where you do your work and/or preview your work before making it available to the public.
 Production is the live version of your website (code, project, etc).

 > Replace *YOUR-GITHUB-USERNAME* with your GitHub username.